Welcome to the Division 9, District 7 Web Site

 The Division's area of operations consists of nine Flotillas, responsible for approximately 500 square miles of Southwest Florida, its navigable waterways, adjacent coastal areas and airspace.

 Our volunteers are responsible for conducting search and rescue operations, safety patrols, increasing safety awareness among the boating public and providing education in seamanship to recreational boaters.
 We are guided by the US Coast Guard's core values of Honor, Respect and Devotion to duty in everything we do.
-We proudly serve alongside our Active Duty and Reserve counterparts in supporting Station Fort Myers Beach and Sector St. Petersburg’s Response, Prevention and Logistics departments.
+We proudly serve alongside our Active Duty and Reserve shipmates of "TEAM COAST GUARD" in supporting USCG Station Fort Myers Beach and Sector St. Petersburg’s Response, Prevention and Logistics departments.

 Division 9 Area of Responsibility (AOR)